 Usually storage facility operators provide a service.
 They inject, store and extract gas for a third party, and the storage operators do generally not own the (non-cushion) gas stored in the facility.
 In the WGM, the storage operators are modeled as regulated players.
-This is different from previous model versions wherein storage operators provided seasonal swing services by executing seasonal arbitrage..
+This is different from previous model versions wherein storage operators provided seasonal swing services by executing seasonal arbitrage.
 Also in former model versions price-undercutting behavior was observed in the high and peak demand seasons by storage operators.
 The price undercutting was due to storage operators buying at perfectly competitive prices in the low demand season, and selling at wholesale prices to the marketer in the high and peak demand seasons.
-In the current form of the model, the traders coordinate the injection and extraction volumes, and the undercutting of prices in the high and peak demand seasons will not occur.
-Another adjustment relevant for the storage market is that the injection and extraction seasons are not specified.
+In the current form of the model, the traders coordinate the injection and extraction volumes, and the undercutting of prices in the high and peak demand seasons are not specified.
 Previously the injection and extraction seasons where defined according to seasonal demand patterns in the northern hemisphere, which prevented countries in the southern to make use of their storage facilities.
 In the current model, injection and extraction can take place in any demand season, dependent on the local circumstances.

-Lastly, the transportation system 0perator (TSO) and pipeline operator are integrated, to have a consistent modeling approach for both infrastructure services markets (e.g., the storage and pipeline markets).
+Lastly, the transportation system Operator (TSO) and pipeline operator are integrated, to have a consistent modeling approach for both infrastructure services markets (e.g., the storage and pipeline markets).
 Agents which manage and expand the infrastructure, providing services to the traders at a regulated service fee.

-2.2.
-The Current Version of the World Gas Model (WGM-2009)
+2.2 The Current Version of the World Gas Model (WGM-2009)